NIEM/NIEM.github.io/reference/tools/contesa/index.md

 ![NDR free-text rule](assets/rule-text.png)
 {:.bordered}

-**IEPD conformance**

-ConTesA can check a very limited number of rules from the [Information Exchange Package Documentation (IEPD) Specification]({{ site.data.pages.mpd | relative_url }}).
+### IEPDs

+ConTesA can check the NDR conformance of the XML schemas within an IEPD.
+The [IEPD specification]({{ site.data.pages.mpd | relative_url }}), however, defines an additional set of conformance rules for IEPDs and for some of the artifacts within.
 Ensuring that an IEPD meets all applicable rules currently requires manual review.

-**XML schema validation**
+### XML validation

-ConTesA does not run XML schema validation.
+ConTesA does not check for XML schema or instance validation.
 This is required for NIEM conformance, but there are many tools available that already do this, including XMLSpy, Oxygen XML Editor, and Xerces.

+### JSON

+There is no current automated support for NIEM JSON conformance validation.

 ## Usage